 It’s going to be a challenging year for home buyers in 2019: They will continue to compete for a short supply of homes.
 Home prices and residential mortgage mississauga rates are likely to keep moving upward, bruising affordability.

-But 2019 is likely to bring some welcome developments, too, for buyers and mortgage borrowers.
-Builders are constructing more entry-level homes, lenders are gradually making it easier to qualify for a loan, and first-time home buyers are getting the attention they deserve.
+But 2019 is likely to bring some welcome developments, too, for buyers and home mortgage loans borrowers.
+Builders are constructing more entry-level homes, lenders and mortgage brokers are gradually making it easier to qualify for a home loan, and first-time home buyers are getting the attention they deserve.

 Here are nine housing and mortgage trends to watch for in 2019.

 1. Wanted: More homes for sale

 Real estate has been a seller’s market for more than six years, meaning that there are more would-be buyers than homes for sale, sliding the balance of negotiating power in sellers’ direction.
 It will remain a seller’s market in 2019.

 A prolonged seller’s market is not the ideal situation for home buyers.
 But the forecast contains some hope: The number of homes for sale is expected to rise.
 The problem is that the pent-up demand is still expected to continue to exceed supply, even with more homes for sale.